Professor & Chair, Department of Electrical

 1977 and 1982, respectively.

-He is currently a
+He is currently Distinguished

 Professor in the Electrical Engineering and Computer Science Department at the